 While wanting to do the right thing by your family is natural, that instinct can backfire when it comes to choosing an executor.

-“The problem with wanting to treat every family member equitably by giving all three of your children equal control is that one or more may not have the financial acumen to handle the executor's duties," says Carmela Guerriero, regional vice president for RBC Wealth Management, Estate and Trust Services in Montreal.
+“The problem with wanting to treat every family member equitably by giving all three of your children equal control is that one or more may not have the financial acumen to handle the executor's duties," says Carmela Guerriero, regional vice president for RBC Wealth Management, Royal Trust in Montreal.

 Worse, those three children may have their own issues with each other and the pressure of working together could create even more tension.